linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 \begin{array}{l} P V = \$ 9,000,000 \left[ \frac {1}{(1 .
 0 8 3) ^ {6}} \right] \\ = \$ 9,000,000 \left[ \frac {1}{1 .
 6 1 3 5 0 7} \right] \\ = \\( 9,000,000 (0.
 6 1 9 7 6 8) = \\) 5,5 7 7,9 1 2. \\ \end{array}
 $$

 Illustration 3-3.
-Suppose that a money manager has the opportunity to purchase a financial instrument that promises to pay  $800,000 in 4 years.
-The price of the financial instrument is$ 572,000.
+Suppose that a money manager has the opportunity to purchase a financial instrument that promises to pay  \$800,000 in 4 years.
+The price of the financial instrument is\$ 572,000.
 Should the money manager invest in this financial instrument if she wants a 7.8% annual interest rate?

-To answer this, the money manager must determine the present value of the  $800,000 to be received 4 years from now.
-The present value is$ 592,400, as shown below:
+To answer this, the money manager must determine the present value of the  \$800,000 to be received 4 years from now.
+The present value is\$ 592,400, as shown below:

 $$
 F V = \$ 8 0 0, 0 0 0; i = 0.
 0 7 8; N = 4.